Webdesign4learning/coffee-shop/README.md

 # coffee-shop
-There is three seperate design of coffee-shop websites
+There is three seperate design for coffee-shop website.